 Anarchism has existed for centuries.
 Some anthropologists consider prehistoric societies to be anarchists, given that they existed without formal hierarchies.
 The first traces of formal anarchism can be found in ancient Greece and China, where philosophers questioned the necessity of state and believed individuals should be able to live free from oppression and constraint.

-Currently, there are no true anarchist countries.
-Somalia was the most recent anarchist country, having no government from 1991 to 2006 when the Transitional National Government was established.
-During this time, territories of Somalia were split and ruled by competing faction leaders, and large areas of the country were administered as autonomous regions.
+As of early 2022, there are no true anarchist countries.
+Somalia was the most recent anarchist country, having lacked a true national government from 1991 to 2006, when the Transitional National Government was established.
+During this time, the territories of Somalia were split and ruled by competing faction leaders, and large areas of the country were administered as autonomous regions.
 Today, Somalia is a federal parliamentary republic with a President and Prime Minister.

-While there are no anarchist countries, there are several active anarchist societies around the world.
-The following are these anarchist societies in the order of when they were established:
+While no entire countries are anarchies, there are several smaller-scale societies around the world that actively practice anarchism.
+The following list includes several anarchist societies and the years in which they were established:

 - Sarvodaya Shramadana Movement (1958)